 Before you open an HSA, it's important to understand how they work.
 Many health care providers offer HSAs.
 If yours doesn't have that option, you may be able to open your own account.

 If you qualify and decide to contribute to an HSA, there are maximum yearly limits.
-In 2019, the maximum contribution for a family is $7,000 and the maximum contribution for an individual is $3,500.
-In 2020, they'll be $7,100 and $3,550 respectively, according to the HHS.
-If you're over the age of 55, the IRS allows for an additional $1,000 per year in catch up contributions.
+In 2022, the maximum contribution for a family is $7,300 and the maximum contribution for an individual is $3,650.

 You might be offered an HSA through your employer.
 If so, check to see if you can contribute through automatic payroll deductions.
 Some employers will also offer contribution plans in a benefits package.
 Something else to keep in mind is that your HSA moves with you.
 It's not limited to an insurance plan or employer, and you can even continue to contribute to your account if you're retired and under 65.

 When it comes time to put your HSA savings to use, most plans will give you a debit card that's linked to your account to pay for your qualifying medical expenses.

 There are a few other key things to keep in mind as you explore your HSA options.
 For many, an advantage of an HSA is that the contributions you make roll over each year, even if you don't use them.
 Once you hit age 65 and enroll in Medicare, however, you can't continue to contribute to your HSA.
 You can still use the funds in it to help cover qualifying out-of-pocket medical expenses, including assisted living costs.